Deathfireofdoom/robot-vacuum/readme.md

 ```
 docker compose up
 ```
-Check that everything started as it should
+Check that everything started as it should, if you have trouble pulling from GHCR I may need to ask you uncomment the block in compose.yml and build it locally.
 ```
 curl http://localhost:5000/health
 ```